germanbisurgi/jedi/README.md

 ```

 The text between brackets like `{{ minimum }}` or `{{ minLength }}` are templates.
-This templates will be replaced dynamically with values specified in constrains.
+This templates will be replaced dynamically with values specified in constraints.

 The error message for the following schema will be "Muss mindestens `3` Zeichen lang sein."
 because of the `minLength: 3`.